rrteam-w/OLB/README.md

 http://ec2-18-222-217-188.us-east-2.compute.amazonaws.com:8080/
 username:rrteam

-##  Look at section Deploy Code to EC2 instance for the process of deployment to ec2 ##
+##  Look at section in EC2.docx "Deploy Code to EC2 instance" for the process of deployment to ec2 ##